 In terms of lens interaction, especially the adjustment of the geometric properties discussed in Section 2.2 becomes natural and does not require additional widgets.
 Manipulations (translation, scaling, or rotation) can be accomplished by direct interaction through multi-touch gestures and no menu widgets are necessary for this part.
 Hence, the user can fully concentrate on the vital aspects - the lens function and its effect on the visualized data.
-However, one limitation of touch interaction is the fat-finger problem [VTS\09], which describes the ambiguity in position that arises from the imprint of the soft fingertip together with the occlusion of the target object by the finger.
+However, one limitation of touch interaction is the fat-finger problem [VTS09], which describes the ambiguity in position that arises from the imprint of the soft fingertip together with the occlusion of the target object by the finger.
 Hence, pixel-precise positioning of touch requires additional interaction concepts.
-Different solutions have been developed to overcome this problem (e.g. in [BWB06]) by using an offset between finger and cursor, interfering with the directness of the interaction, or use of digital pens for smaller contact input.
+Different solutions have been proposed to overcome this problem (e.g. in [BWB06]) by using an offset between finger and cursor, interfering with the directness of the interaction, or use of digital pens for smaller contact input.

-Schmidt et al. [SNDC10] address interaction with nodelink-diagrams by designing touch gestures for edge manipulation and incorporate the creation and manipulation of their PushLens through touch.
+In terms of lenses, Schmidt et al. [SNDC10] address interaction with node-link-diagrams by designing touch gestures for edge manipulation and incorporate the creation and manipulation of their PushLens through multi-touch interaction.
 The PushLens can be created by using three touches close in space and time and can then be repositioned and resized by touch dragging and pinching on the border.
-Rzeszotarski and Kittur [RK14] also use multitouch when positioning their physics-based lens for highlighting elements.
+Rzeszotarski and Kittur [RK14] also use multi-touch when positioning their physics-based lens for highlighting elements.
+Discussing the advantages of multi-touch interaction for scatterplot visualizations, Sadana et al. [SS14] present a zoom lens.
+This lens is created using a pinch gesture on the data, see Figure 13(a), and allows manipulation of the zoom level as one parameter of the lens function.

-As opposed to mouse-based interaction which is always one-handed, natural interactions may allow usage of two-handed, multi-touch interactions.
-Bimanual interaction concepts for lenses are employed in the FingerGlass approach [KAP11], which is shown in Figure 9(a).
-In Finger-Glass, the selected region of interest is separated from the output view.
+As opposed to mouse-based interaction which is always single cursor and one-handed, natural interactions may allow usage of two-handed, multi-touch interactions.
+Bimanual interaction concepts for lenses are employed in the Finger-Glass approach [KAP11], which is shown in Figure 12(a).
+In FingerGlass, the selected region of interest is separated from the output view.
 Both can be interacted with through touch.
 This technique specifically supports precise object selection and translation.
 While one hand manipulates the region of interest, elements within the magnified view of the region can be manipulated by the second hand.
-To our knowledge, multitouch interaction techniques for the setting of parameters related to the lens function have not been examined using touch interaction before.
+Butscher et al. [BHR14] use this technique to introduce PhysicLenses.
+A long two-finger tap on the surface initializes the selection for a new, separate lens.
+PhysicLenses apply multiple lenses to the same data view and hence allow comparison of multiple foci, as illustrated in Figure 13(b).
+As the lens always remains the same size, the distance between the fingers changes the amount of magnification within the lens.
+To our knowledge, multi-touch interaction techniques for the further setting of parameters related to the lens function have not been examined using touch interaction.